aurellemeless/jelixPhpResponse/README.md

 ...
 php=phpResponse
 ```
-Create template in your module templates directory '/modules/your_module_name/templates/mytemplate.php' with the '.php' extension

-use phpResponse in your controller
+Use phpResponse in your controller

 ```php
 <?php